-Under the existing divorce law, it is always open to the court to split the incidents of custody between divorcing parents or to grant an order for "joint custody".
+2. Enact statutory presumptions for the distribution of parenting responsibilities a.
+Joint custody custody".
 146 Although orders for joint custody have taken a variety of forms, it is generally accepted that all such orders give something less than exclusive authority to either parent.
 147